Poltio/embed/README.md

 - Width is the only fixed attribute, height and scrolling will be overwritten if Resizer SDK is active depending on the perfect fit.

+### Query String Parameteres

+There are options that you can configure how the widget behaves via the Query String options:

+**uuid**: This information is saved in Poltio DB with the Poltio unique user id and can be retrieved by you via our dashboards, api, webhooks or sheethooks. (eg &uuid=XXXX)

+**disclaimer**: If you are already informing your visitors about cookie consent and want to disable Poltio Widget cookie consent, you can set this parameter to `off`. (eg: &disclaimer=off)

+**align**: Poltio Widgets aligned themselves center by default in their iframe width.
+You can change this behavior by setting `align=left` or `align=right` (eg: &align=center)

+**loc**: Poltio Widgets dedect device language and will use that language to display warnings or static texts.
+You can modify this by setting `loc=en` or `loc=tr` (eg: &loc=tr)

 ### Loading Content Based on URL

 If you don't want to put specific iframe snippets in your page and load a content based on your page url, you can refer to our SDK documentation: